 Doctoral students participate in a rigorous five-semester academic program of study.

 With passage of Assembly Bill Number 422 (effective 2018), the Southern California CSU DNP consortium and the

-Kaiser Permanente School of Anesthesia admitted their first cohort of post-baccalaureate-to-DNP nurse anesthesia students.
-Thirty-three registered nurses were admitted to this nine-semester intensive program.
+Kaiser Permanente School of Anesthesia admitted their first cohort of post-baccalaureate-to-DNP nurse anesthesia students who will graduate in summer 2021.
+Thirty-three registered nurses are admitted each year to this nine-semester intensive program.
 To learn more about the requirements for the DNP nurse anesthesia degree, see below.